Brislington railway station

 Brislington railway station was a railway station in Brislington, a suburb of Bristol, England.

-The station on the Bristol and North Somerset Railway opened in 1873.
-It closed to passengers in 1959 and to goods traffic in 1963.
+The station on the Bristol and North Somerset Railway opened on 3 September 1873.
+It closed to passengers after the last train on 31 October 1959 and to goods traffic on 7 October 1963.
 The site is off Talbot Road, close to the junction with the A4 Bath Road, and is used as a scrap metal yard.
 Parts of the platforms remain in place, although no buildings survive.